Margie (Heim) Coyle Obituary

 Al served as a Peace Corps Volunteer from l966 to l968 in southern Chile, where he worked in community organizing/forestry programs.

 He taught high school English in inner-city Chicago and Milwaukee.
 From l969 to l976 Al taught English in non-inner-city Weyerhaeuser, Wisconsin.

-He now chair of the Rusk County Democratic Party for more than 10 years and served on the Ladysmith School Board for six years, where he now presently the chair.
+He was chair of the Rusk County Democratic Party for more than 10 years and served on the Ladysmith School Board for six years, where he was presently the chair.

-Al now active in other community organizations.
-He served on the Barron County Board of Supervisors and now chair for the All Seasons Food Co-opin Rice Lake for twenty years.
-He now a member of the ACLU, Amnesty International, Planned Parenthood, NEA-WEAC, Wisconsin Retired Educators Association and Blue Hills Unitarian Universalist Fellowship in Rice Lake.
+Al was active in other community organizations.
+He served on the Barron County Board of Supervisors and was chair for the All Seasons Food Co-opin Rice Lake for twenty years.
+He was a member of the ACLU, Amnesty International, Planned Parenthood, NEA-WEAC, Wisconsin Retired Educators Association and Blue Hills Unitarian Universalist Fellowship in Rice Lake.

 Al is survived by his wife, Colleen Peters; son Alexander and daughter Mary (Bill) Cecil; sister Mona Manson; first wife Karen Kress; sister-in-law Carolyn Manson; niece Cindy Manson (Tim LaVallee), nephew John Manson; and great-niece Fiona Manson.

-Al now preceded in death by his parents and his brother Donald Manson.
+Al was preceded in death by his parents and his brother Donald Manson.

 Al devoted nearly his entire adult life to education, to improving the lives of children, and to improving the lives of all through more responsible and compassionate government.